-- Received notice from your landlord
+- have received notice from your landlord

-- Mortgage arrears or threat of repossession
+- are in mortgage arrears or threat of repossession

-The Homelessness prevention team can be contacted on 01246 345825.
+The homelessness prevention team can be contacted on 01246 345 825.
 Normal office hours are:

-Help with obtaining a private rented tenancy
+Help to get a private tenancy

 The council operates a bond guarantee scheme for Chesterfield residents with limited income who are threatened with homelessness.
 See the leaflet below for further information.